Meet the Team

 Shannon Snapp

 Shannon’s love for this line of services goes as far back as she can remember, always trying to be helpful to those in need of care.
 Shannon has a vast array of previous work experience.
 She started as a certified nurse assistant through a high school co-op program and went on to work at Lourdes Nursing Home in Waterford.
 From there she went on to work at Crittenton Hospital.
 During her time there she acquired two separate associate degrees from Oakland Community College.
 One as a surgical technologist and the other in nursing.
 She retired after 30 years of service at Crittenton Hospital.
 Geriatric nursing has always been her passion.
 She has worked in both assisted living and memory care settings for the past 4 years.
 The last 2 1/2 years she served as the Director of Nursing.
-I love to spend time with my family and enjoy going camping.
-I have three chocolate Labradors, (that I adore) Ivey, Duke, and Sturgill.

 In the Great Lakes Bay Region, several opportunities are available to lifelong learners.
 They range from enrolling in some of the 200 classes of Saginaw Valley State University’s Osher Life Long Learning Institute (OLLI), to participating in the Saginaw and Midland chapters of People to People, an organization founded in 1956 by President Dwight D. Eisenhower to promote international understanding and friendship through educational, cultural and humanitarian activities.